iamKunal/blog/_pages/about.md

 layout: archive
 permalink: /about/
 ---
 Hey there!
 I am Kunal Gupta, a Computer Science Undergraduate at IIT Indore.
-I am mainly interested in computer security, CTFs and Software Development.
+I am mainly interested in computer security, CTFs, Software Development and Big Data.